RoshankumarS14/Car-Price-Prediction/README.md

 ## Credits and Acknowledgments 👏

 I would like to acknowledge the open-source community and libraries like scikit-learn, pandas, and matplotlib for their invaluable contributions to this project.

-## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Happy Coding! 🚀